 - Explore the option of digital learning for students in an effort to improve efficiency and to be able to expand course offerings to enable full access to the complete pathways for graduation. - Integrate restorative practices across all programs to provide opportunities for students to reflect and build upon their strengths to ensure better, stronger decision making.

 Performance Manager: Jennifer Peduzzi Student Services and Health Services

-Salaries and Wages, and Supplies and Materials reflect reductions to constrain the budget in light of funding challenges.
+Salaries and Wages decrease because of efforts to constrain the budget request in light of budget challenges.